winneon/docker-bittorrent/README.md

 $ docker-compose build
 ```

+The build process may take upwards of 30 minutes on even modern machines.
 When it finishes, you can run the image via the [Docker Compose] instructions laid out in the [Installation](#installation) section.

 [docktorrent]: https://github.com/kfei/docktorrent
 [Docker]: https://www.docker.com/